Getting started with Connect

-recommended framework for extending Jira Cloud as it handles discovery, installation, authentication, and seamless
+Connect is a development framework for extending Atlassian Cloud products.
+It handles discovery, installation,

 Note, this tutorial is for developing on Jira Cloud.
-If you want to develop for Jira Server then checkout the Getting
+If you want to develop for Jira Server,

 Before you begin